pytorch/pytorch.github.io/_posts/2022-8-15-easily-list-and-initialize-models-with-new-apis-in-torchvision.md

 ]
 ```

 The above approach does not always produce the expected results and is hard to discover.
 For example, since the [``get_weight()``](https://pytorch.org/vision/main/models.html#using-models-from-hub) method is exposed publicly under the same module, it will be included in the list despite not being a model.
-In general, reducing the verbosity (less imports, shorter names etc) and being able to initialize models and weights directly from their names (better support of configs, TorchHub, etc) was [feedback](https://github.com/pytorch/vision/issues/5088) provided previously by the community.
+In general, reducing the verbosity (less imports, shorter names etc) and being able to initialize models and weights directly from their names (better support of configs, TorchHub etc) was [feedback](https://github.com/pytorch/vision/issues/5088) provided previously by the community.
 To solve this problem, we have developed a model registration API.

 ## A new approach